State Secret (1950 film): Critical reception

 In The New York Times, Bosley Crowther wrote, "... this picture is just about as lively as they come, and under Mr. Gilliat's direction, it moves like an auto gaining speed ...
 Beautifully photographed in Italian cities and in the Italian Dolomites, the whole adventure has the eminent advantage of a sparkling Continental atmosphere.
 And it also has the advantage of good performance by all concerned—by Mr. Fairbanks as the kidnapped surgeon, looking a little like Eugene O'Neill; by Miss Johns, very saucy and explosive, as the music-hall girl; by Jack Hawkins as the Vosnian premier [sic], with an Oxford accent and a Nazi attitude; by Herbert Lom as the Balkan shyster and any number of others in small roles."

 Box office

 Trade papers called the film a "notable box office attraction" in British cinemas in 1950.
 It was one of five successful productions by London Films that year, the others being The Wooden Horse, The Happiest Days of Your Life, Odette and Seven Days to Noon.

 State Secret was less popular in the United States.
-Fairbanks Jr. said "I thought I did my best work ever; Sidney really kept the pot boiling."
+Fairbanks said "I thought I did my best work ever; Sidney really kept the pot boiling."

 Gilliat thought that the film was "underrated" and suffered from being released soon after The Third Man.
 He also felt that the film "suffered from Douglas Fairbanks Jnr, you needed a very warm personality and we got rather a cold one.
 But the picture otherwise came off, the thing was highly profitable, got good notices."